cscorley/dissertation/chapters/4_results/3_combo.md

 Overall, all systems performed best for the DIT when $K = 500$, while lower $K$ work slightly better for the FLT with exception to BookKeeper.
 Automatic learning of hyperparameters $\alpha$ and $\eta$ also yield higher performance throughout.
 Although no configuration was found in any system that yielded optimal parameters for both tasks, there are several configurations that do yield moderately high performance for both tasks.
-\todo{this could be further shown by a study showing how LDA's non-convexity...}
-\todo{...effects perf between runs}

 <!--